FujiNetWIFI/fujinet-apps/README.md

 S.A.M. speech synthesizer, essentially giving you a screen reader

 #### `Lobby`
+The goal of the Lobby is to make it easy to find and play online games that span multiple platforms.
 The FujiNet Game Lobby Client displays a real time list of online game servers.
-Choose a server and the Lobby will download and mount the correct client and reboot, so you can play!
-The goal is to expand this to all platforms.
+Choose a server and the Lobby will download and mount and boot the correct client, after storing the server details in an **AppKey**.
+The client will read the **AppKey**, connect to the server, and start the game.
 ![Lobby Screenshot](images/atari/lobby.png)

 #### `RA8`, `RA8KEY`, `RA8-win` (Work in progress)